fongelias/chieve-MERN/README.md

 		- [x] Add Goal model
 		- [ ] Add Goal API routes
 			- [x] Test adding the goal to its owner
+			- [x] Test adding a goal to its task
-			- [x] Test adding a task to its goal
+			- [ ] Test adding a task to its goal
 		- [x] Add Goal controller
 - [ ] Dashboard React
 	- [ ] Gulp for React